christiane-bacani/steam-charts-tracker/README.md

 - [Todo](#Todo)

 # Todo
-- Fix the key name to make it more descriptive for every extract functions excluding the function: `extract_and_parse_soup`
+- Add period to the job description when executing the `etl_pipeline_logs` for every functions and make sure the job description message is descriptive.